Southern California Edison assistance programs.

 The California Alternate Rates for Energy (CARE) program can offer eligible low income customers up to a 20 percent discount on their monthly electric bills.
 Call 1-800-950-2356

 Additional savings can be provided to low income-qualified households that have three or more members.
 These households may be able to get a discount from the Family Electric Rate Assistance program (FERA).
 Savings can be provided for individuals who exceed the baseline electricity usage by 30% or more.
 Call 1-800-798-5723

-If you are facing a serious medical condition or disability, the Medical Baseline Allowance is provided year round.
+If you are facing a serious medical condition or disability, the SCE Medical Baseline Allowance is provided year round.
+Seniors or disabled people who use Southern California Edison are the main beneficiaries.
 This can also help reduce the amount of your monthly energy bill.
-1-800-655-4555
+Call 1-800-655-4555

 Families with a member who is on a life support device, or who is being treated for life-threatening illness or has a compromised immune system may be able to qualify for the Southern California Edison Medical Baseline Allowance.
 This program offers additional assistance for people with specific disabilities or conditions.

 Discounts or assistance may be offered if in the customer's home of one or more medical life-support devices are being used that are essential to maintain the life of a full-time resident of the household.
 Or the Medical Allowance can be provided for customers in the service territory who have a full-time resident of the household who is quadriplegic; paraplegic, hemiplegic, has multiple sclerosis, scleroderma patient, or if someone is being treated for life-threatening illness or emergency.

 This service is free to low income eligible customers.
 The resource can help qualified households reduce their electricity bills by helping individuals conserve energy in their home or apartments.
 SCE will pay for all the costs of both purchasing and installing energy-efficient equipment and appliances.